Home

 Pros:

-• Good For Biomechanics & Rehab
+• Good For Biomechanics And Rehab

 If you're having trouble with form, try doing it super slow weight training.
 You'll have the time to perfect your form and keep from torquing or pulling your back with any fast movements.